What is UM, UIM, and MedPay Insurance?

 Problems occur when a person is injured in a collision and believes that they have full coverage car insurance.
 If the person who hit them does not have car insurance, and the injured person rejected uninsured (UM) coverage, there is typically no place for the injured person to recover.
 They may be stuck with a damaged car and no one to help pay for medical expenses.

 Medical Payments (MedPay) coverage is another optional insurance coverage that pays for the medical expenses of an insured person and his or her passengers after a motor vehicle collision.
 MedPay will pay out its benefits regardless of who caused the collision and will generally cover an insured who is permissively driving someone else’s vehicle, and an insured or his or her family members who are injured as pedestrians.

 Personal Injury Protection (PIP) coverage is required in Arkansas and pays benefits for medical expenses and lost wages incurred by the insured person and his passengers injured in a motor vehicle collision.

 MedPay and PIP are no-fault insurance coverages, which pay the insured regardless of who is at fault.
 MedPay is the same as PIP except it does not pay for lost income, only medical expenses.

 It is essential for drivers to understand the coverages they are rejecting when signing up for car insurance.
-Even if you currently have car insurance, it is important to check your declarations page to determine if you have sufficient insurance coverage or if you need to make changes and elect for these additional coverages.
-If you are injured in a motor vehicle collision and have doubts or questions about your or the other driver’s insurance coverage, call a personal injury attorney at Rainwater, Holt & Sexton so we can help you determine the available insurance coverages under which you may recover.
+Even if you currently have car insurance, check your declarations page to determine if you have sufficient insurance coverage or if you need to make changes and elect for these additional coverages.
+If you are injured in a motor vehicle collision and have doubts or questions about your or the other driver’s insurance coverage, contact a personal injury attorney at Rainwater, Holt & Sexton so we can help you determine the available insurance coverages under which you may recover.